-I am a post-doctoral fellow in the Department of Political Science at the Universidad de los Andes (Bogotá, Colombia).
-Starting in the fall of 2021, I will be joining the Department of Political Science at Carleton College as Robert A. Oden, Jr. Postdoctoral Fellow for Innovation in the Liberal Arts and Political Science.
+I am the Robert A. Oden, Jr. Postdoctoral Fellow for Innovation in the Liberal Arts and Political Science at Carleton College (Northfield, MN, USA).
 I hold a PhD in Politics from the University of California, Santa Cruz.
 I specialize in the political economy of state service provision across territory in Latin America, with a focus on Colombia.

 My PhD dissertation focuses on economic hotspots in otherwise isolated rural localities, such as large-scale oil and mining projects, industrial monocrops, and hydroelectric dams.
 It asks what it takes for the state to function effectively around subnational economic hotspots.
 Read a summary of my dissertation argument here.